yulian-nenov/Formula-1-Season-Tracker/README.md

 ## Licensing

 ---
-This project is licenced under the `MIT License`.
+This project is licensed under the `MIT License`.

-All rights reserved.